Addicted to spending money: Signs, symptoms and next steps

 When you start to crave this feeling, where you make repeat purchases on an increasingly regular basis, the initial rush of buying something can start to give way to feelings of guilt and shame.
 This can lead to a vicious circle, where you attempt to counteract these negative emotions by shopping again in order to return to the temporary excitement.

 When you are addicted to shopping, the real-world effects of the addiction can include:

 - Financial strain – shopping addiction can lead to debt from credit cards, store cards, loans and overdrafts

 - Relationship problems - it can place a significant strain on your relationships.
 This can happen for a number of reasons, including the secrecy, isolation and emotional pain caused by the addiction.
 If family or friends have noticed that there’s an issue, this may have also started to put added pressure on your relationships

 - Worsening mental health - addiction itself can place a significant strain on your mental health, leaving you feeling sad, stressed and anxious.
-If you are using shopping as a way to deal with difficult emotions you were already experiencing, your addiction can also leave you feeling worse overtime
+If you are using shopping as a way to deal with difficult emotions you were already experiencing, your addiction can also leave you feeling worse or even depressed overtime

 Next steps for treating shopping addiction

 The first step in overcoming shopping addiction is to acknowledge your need for support.
 Then, it is important to open up to someone you trust.
 They can help you through the process as you seek professional treatment in order to recover from your active addiction.

 At Manor Clinic, we’ve treated many people with shopping addiction and helped them to live a more fulfilling life.
 It’s perfectly possible for you to achieve long-term recovery too.
 Our specialists are experienced in providing therapy to help you work through your current challenges.
 We offer a 28-day Addiction Treatment Programme within our comfortable treatment centre.
 Our programme includes structured group therapy, a family programme, 12-Step support groups and free aftercare for life.